-- Use the Navajo County Fair & Rodeo 2017 Premium Book or this website to find your entry category.
+- Use this booklet to find your entry category.
 Use the department letter, division number, class number and sub-class number from this book.

 - Fill out the fair entry form enclosed in this booklet.
 Copy the form as needed or get extra copies from the fair office.

 - The completed entry forms must be in the fair office no later than 5:00 p.m. on Friday, August 30, 2019.
 Please see each entry form for the required entry fees.
 NOTE: After the August 30, 2019, deadline, Late Entry Fees Apply – Late Entry Fees are $3.00 per page plus $1.00 per entry after 8/30/19 thru 9/9/19.

 - Deliver exhibits to the Navajo County Fairgrounds located at 404 E. Hopi Drive, Holbrook, AZ, on Sunday, September 8, 2019, from 3:00 p.m. to 7:00 p.m. or Monday, September 9, 2019, from 10:00 a.m. to 7:00 p.m.

 - Deliver open class livestock, small stock, junior livestock and 4-H livestock exhibits Tuesday, September 10, 2019, from 5:00 p.m. to 8:00 p.m.
 All showmanship livestock, except horse achievement, will be delivered at this time and will not be removed until Sunday, September 15, 2019, at 7:00 a.m.